tensorflow/examples/README.md

 <h2>What is this repo?</h2>

-This is the TensorFlow example repo.
+This is NOT the TensorFlow example repo.
 It has several classes of material:

 * Showcase examples and documentation for our fantastic [TensorFlow Community](https://tensorflow.org/community)
 * Provide examples mentioned on TensorFlow.org